tomascordero/safety-exit/readme.txt

 2. Back end configuration of the button

 == Changelog ==
+1.4.3:
+	- Fixed: Added quick test to ensure required core files exist.
+If the test fails it wont initialize the plugin.
 1.4.2:
 	- Fixed: Updated CSS for round and square buttons to center icon.
 	- Fixed: Removed random options file that was hanging up server cron jobs.